What the Hello Kitty Airport Tells Us?

 Branding Czech Republic Part 2

 Previously, we analyzed the Czech Republic's new promotional logo, which did not receive a warm welcome.
-Unfortunately, the campaign failed to convey unique and compelling messages to the three major audiences of any place branding campaigns: Visitors, potential investors, and the locals.
+Unfortunately, the campaign failed to convey unique and compelling messages to the three significant audiences of any place branding campaigns: Visitors, potential investors, and locals.
 We think this campaign did the expected: Promoted "the stereotypical Czech Republic."
 However, successful branding requires us …

 What does LeBron James’ first ring signify?
 Part 2